ynyeh0221/ai-model-management-rag-system/DEMO.md

 **Example query:**
 ```
 What DQN (Deep Q-Learning) agent did I try for the game called 2048?
+Do I have models which were trained on animal images?
 ```

 ### 3. Model Details Comparison